-As a child I drew pictures of racing cars, houses, rockets, tanks, footballers and other sportsmen, typical boy stuff.
-I used to number them; my Thunderbirds and Ferraris never had single digits, they were mostly numbered 47.
-I wasn’t good at drawing curved numbers so I used a ruler to make the digits more realistic.
-A four and a seven sat well together and there had to be double figures as one wasn’t enough.
+As a child I drew pictures of racing cars, houses, rockets, tanks, footballers and other sportsmen; typical boy stuff.
+They were mostly numbered 47.
+A four and a seven sat well together and curved numbers were more difficult to draw.

-My highest Dales Council cricket league score was 47 and I’m quite proud of it, although gutted afterwards that I didn’t manage 50.
+My highest cricket score was 47 and I’m quite proud of it, although gutted afterwards I didn’t manage 50.
 I now live in a house numbered 47.
-Total coincidence, honest!
-I’m not that obsessed!
-No really.
+Total coincidence.

 At my last birthday I was 47.
 Birthdays always make me reflect and I was contented; 47 seemed to be an okay age and reminded me of the other 47s.
-Unlike the cricket score, three less than 50 was fine!
-So the number 47 is probably my lucky number.
+Unlike the cricket score, three less than 50 was fine so 47 is probably my lucky number.

-If I ever move house, the chances of living at another 47 are remote to say the least.
-No really, really!
-There is a chance however that I will re don my cricket whites and knock up that half century, but more likely in my dreams and anyway it will be a hundred……and 47!
+If I ever move house, the chances of living at another 47 are remote.
+There is a chance however that I will re don my cricket whites and knock up that half century, but more likely in my dreams and anyway it will be a hundred and 47!

 Tomorrow I won’t be 47 any more, and whilst all the 47s were nice together, I’m still happy with my lot, professionally and personally.
-I hope what that means to others is good too.
 The fact I made the choice to select 47 as my number on my childhood drawings perhaps sums me up nicely.
-I found a way round a weakness and produced something I was proud of.
+I found a way round a weakness of curved numbers and produced something I was proud of.

 I beg to differ.